-Now, I don't want to appear pessimistic in reviewing these sad facts of our economic life today, because I don't believe such conditions have to continue.
-But I do believe these hard facts need to be emphasized to awaken the American people to the urgent need for concern over what is happening to Agriculture.
-You don't need to be told; your own pocketbooks and bank balances are warning enough.
-But the rest of the American people need to be shaken out of their complacency-a complacency, unfortunately, that the current Administration has fostered by wishful thinking and repeated assurances that all's well when all is not well.
-The same complacency has been exposed in the field of science and satellites, by Sputnik I and II.
+Now, I don't want to appear pessimistic in reviewing these sad facts of our economic life today, because I don't believe such conditions here to continue.
+But I do believe these hard facts need to be emphasized to awaken the American people to the urgent need for concern over what is happening to Agriculture You don't need to be told; your own pocketbooks and bank balances are warning amough.
+But the rest of the American people need to be shaken out of their complacency -- a complacency, unfortunately, that the current Administration has fostered by wishful thinking and repeated assurances that all is well when all is not well.
+The same complacency has been exposed in the field of science and satellites by Sputnik I and II.
+Del foreign Police f, can national but

 A depressed agriculture acts as a drag or brake on the rest of the economy.
-A depressed agriculture may not immediately pull the economy into a general business depression during a period of unbalanced inflation-but a depressed agriculture will most certainly hold down the level of total national income, and unless that contraction is offset by expansion in some other part of the economy, falling farm income would mean a reduced rate of national economic growth.
-We're already beginning to see that happen.
+A depressed agriculture may not immediately pull the economy into a general business depression during a period of unbalanced inflation -- but a depressed agriculture will most certainly hold down the level of total national income, and unless that contraction is offset by expansion in some other part of the economy, falling farm income Cauld + Noes would mean a reduced rate of national economic growth.
+We are already beginning to see that happen.
 We should have learned from experience, and heeded the warning that has been there for all to see for the last several years.
-Our so-called "prosperity" is meaningless when we are confronted with runaway inflation in some segments of our economy, and serious deflation in others.
+Our so-called "prosperity" is meaningless when we are confronted with runaway inflation in some segments of our economy, and serious unemplayment (Pauxe) and deflation in others.

 What have we been doing about it?
-And, what's more important, what are we going to do about it?
+And, what is more important, what are we going to do about it?